Arcade (TV series): Reception

 Robert Fidgeon of the Herald Sun named Arcade as one of "Australia's All-time Top 50 TV Turkeys".
 He stated "Lorrae Desmond led a team of troupers through this expensive soap set in a Sydney shopping arcade.
 Lasted 10 episodes."
 In 2020, Fidgeon's colleague Fiona Byrne included Arcade in her feature about "long forgotten Australian TV dramas that made viewers switch off."
 She noted that it "has long been referred to as one of Australian TV's greatest flops."
-Of its demise, Byrne wrote: "The show was supposed to pull viewers away from its cross channel rivals: The Sullivans on 9 and Willesee at Seven.
+Of its demise, Byrne wrote: "The show was supposed to pull viewers away from its cross channel rivals: The Sullivans on the Nine Network and Willesee at Network Seven.
 Instead those shows grew their audiences as viewers said 'no thank you' to Ten's awful offering.
 Thirty episodes aired before the show was replaced by re-runs of M*A*S*H. I think it should be dug out of the archives and given another run just for fun."